-- 1. Will the modem drop the connection after the "System initialization complete" message appears at the remote terminal? - If yes, this is the correct response.
-The modem is set up correctly. - If no, try another &Dn setting for your server's modem.
+1. Will the modem drop the connection after the "System initialization complete" message appears at the remote terminal?

+If yes, this is the correct response.
+The modem is set up correctly.

+If no, try another &Dn setting for your server's modem.
 See your modem manual for this information.
-The &Dn command appears in three places each in three of the sample modem configuration files2. - 2.
-Will the server's modem disconnect when the power drops?
+The &Dn command appears in three places each in three of the sample modem configuration files, see the note on page reference #25.

+2. Will the server's modem disconnect when the power drops?
 You can make this observation at the remote terminal by commanding your server to shutdown and power off.
 (The AIX command shutdown -F will do this.)
-Watch for the message NO CARRIER on your remote terminal. - If yes, this is the correct response.
+Watch for the message NO CARRIER on your remote terminal.

+If yes, this is the correct response.
 The modem is set up correctly.

 If no, try another &Dn setting for your server's modem.
-See your model manual for this information.
-The &Dn command appears in three places each in three of the sample modem configuration files2.
+See your modem manual for this information.
+The &Dn command appears in three places each in three of the sample modem configuration files, see the note on page reference #25.